devded/fast-api-basic-template/README.md

    ```
    cp .env.example .env
    ```
-   Then edit the `.env` file with your API keys, including BDApps subscription credentials if needed.
+   Then edit the `.env` file with your API keys, including Qdrant and Redis credentials if needed.

 ## Running the Application